Addiction Counselling Wolverhampton

 Regularly drinking alcohol or using other substances, or spending time gambling or on the internet (including porn sites), may be pleasurable or relaxing and some people seem to experience these pleasurable feelings particularly intensely and therefore develop a strong desire to repeat them more frequently.

-Addiction problems we most frequently encounter are:
+Addiction problems we most frequently encounter (and generally treat using psychological counselling) are: